ywang922/Deep-Learning/README.md

 > ##### Which window size works best for the model?

 >  After comparing both models in window size 1, 5, 10, window size 1 works best for the LSTM Stock Predictor Using Closing Prices model.
-Because window 1 has the lowest loss (0.0248), and Real Vs. Predicted Prices plot is the most accurate.
+Because window size 1 has the lowest loss (0.0248), and Real Vs. Predicted Prices plot is the most accurate.
 - - -